top of page

 Code of Conduct Created

-Version 1.0 is the foundation document that sets out the standards every AMCF member must follow—whether they are competing at an AMCF‑sanctioned tournament, running a club training session, or representing the sport in public.
-It creates a safe, inclusive and professionally run environment by:
+Version 1.0 establishes the baseline standards that apply to every AMCF member—whether competing at a sanctioned tournament, running a club session, or representing the sport in public.
+It delivers a safe, inclusive and professionally run environment by

-• establishing minimum eligibility (18 +), a one‑session trial limit for non‑members, and compulsory AMCF membership thereafter
+• setting minimum eligibility (18 +) with a single supervised trial for non-members before AMCF membership becomes mandatory;

-Every member agrees to the Code when they first join and each time they renew, ensuring a consistent standard across all AMCF‑affiliated clubs and events.
+Every member accepts the Code when joining and on each renewal, ensuring one clear, common standard across all AMCF-affiliated clubs and events.

 bottom of page